 I personally know about walking about from a toxic person and the cycles of detachment.

 Over six years ago I began the process of distancing myself from my emotionally abusive and unwell Mother, and five years ago I completely cut off communication with her.

 While I know it was the right choice and I have been infinitely happier without her in my life, my Father did not listen to why I chose to go no contact and he doesn’t understand why I chose not to forgive her for the abuse and years of harm she caused.

 He is an enabler and continues to indulge her unwell notions and fanatical recollections of my childhood without asking my sister and I for the truth of what happened growing up.

-My Father meant the world to my sister and I and when we disconnected with her, she made sure to take the one last thing we had – my Dad – away from us as punishment.
+My Father meant the world to my sister and I and when went no contact with her, she made sure to take the one last thing we had – my Dad – away from us as punishment.